manojrasia/terraform-on-aws-eks/08-AWS-EKS-Cluster-Basics/README.md

 ---
 title: EKS Cluster and Node Groups using Terraform
-description: Create AWS EKS Cluster and Node Groups using Terraform
+description: Create AWS EKS Cluster and Node Groups using Terraform and check for EKS config (Auth) error while issuing cmd
 ---

 ## Step-00: Introduction